 We review goodwill for impairment utilizing either a qualitative assessment or a quantitative goodwill impairment test.
 If we choose to perform a qualitative assessment and we determine that the fair value of the reporting unit more likely than not exceeds the carrying value, no further evaluation is necessary.
-When we perform the quantitative goodwill impairment test, we determine fair value using accepted valuation techniques, specifically, which can include the market and discounted cash flow and the guideline public company methods, which are weighted 75% and 25%, respectively. methods.
+When we perform the quantitative goodwill impairment test, we determine fair value using accepted valuation techniques, which can include the market and discounted cash flow methods.
 The fair value of the reporting unit is compared to the carrying value, which includes goodwill.
 If the fair value of the reporting unit exceeds its carrying value, we do not consider the goodwill impaired.
-If the carrying value is higher than the fair value, we recognize the difference as an impairment loss. loss, limited to the total amount of goodwill.
+If the carrying value is higher than the fair value, we recognize the difference as an impairment loss, limited to the total amount of goodwill.

-A quantitative goodwill impairment testing process requires valuation of the reporting unit, unit.
+A quantitative goodwill impairment testing process requires valuation of the reporting unit.
 In the market approach, we can reference the Company's market capitalization as a value indication given the Company's single operating segment and reporting unit.
-In the income approach, which we primarily determine using an income approach is based on a discounted five year forecasted cash flow including a terminal value.
-We value, we compute the terminal value using the constant growth method, which values the forecasted cash flows in perpetuity.
-The assumptions about future cash flows and growth rates are based on the respective reporting unit's long-term forecast and are subject to review and approval by senior management.
+In the income approach, which is based on a discounted forecasted cash flow including a terminal value, we compute the terminal value using the constant growth method, which values the forecasted cash flows in perpetuity.
+The assumptions about future cash flows and growth rates are based on the reporting unit's long-term forecast and is subject to review and approval by senior management.
 A reporting unit's discount rate is a significant assumption and is a risk-adjusted weighted average cost of capital, which we believe approximates the rate from a market participant's perspective.
 The estimated fair value could be impacted by changes in market conditions and various other assumptions, however we consider the discount rate assumption to be the key assumption.
 We categorize the fair value determination as Level 3 in the fair value hierarchy due to its use of internal projections and unobservable measurement inputs.